The unrestricted Skyrme-tensor time-dependent Hartree-Fock and its application to the nuclear response from spherical to triaxial nuclei: Results

-When using the SLy5 force, it is necessary to run the simulation longer (at least for a time doubled with respect to the J$^2$+S$^2$ case), to face the same kind of instabilities, which thus manifest outside the time window considered in this work, far enough to not affect the results.
-These are shown in Fig.~\ref{F8}.
-Non zero signal is mainly visible between 13 and 30 MeV, with a narrow peak associated to the $K$=0 mode located at 15.8 MeV (practically unchanged when switching on/off the tensor and time-odd terms of the functional), and a broader bump associated to the second characteristic length of the system ($K$=1), with a narrower structure in the 18-23 interval (II).
+\\ The dipole calculations performed with the new terms present some important pathologies when using the T44 parametrization and expecially when the boost is applied along the major axis: with the new terms, the system displays spurious excitations, enters the nonlinear regime, and is led to fission or explosion.
+This is the case when adding the tensor from the $\stackrel{\leftrightarrow}J$ spin current: the dipole oscillations are dramatically enhanced and the system splits up like as a result of an inelastic collision.
+Rotational effects can arise as well, as from the J$^2$+S$^2$ model with no tensor (cf.~Fig.~\ref{F7c}), where the dynamics is similar to a fusion state after a noncentral collision.
+With the J$^2$+ST+S$^2$ model, octupole deformations appear on top of the dipole oscillations.
+When the boost is applied along the perpendicular direction, the pathologies due to the inclusion of the $\bm S^2$ terms are largely reduced when the $\bm S\cdot\bm T$ terms are added as well. \\ When using the SLy5 force, one would have to run the simulation longer (at least for a time doubled with respect to the T44 J$^2$+S$^2$ case), to face the same kind of instabilities, which manifest outside the time window considered in this work, without affecting the results.
+These are shown in Fig.~\ref{F7}.
+Nonzero signal is mainly visible between 13 and 30 MeV, with a narrow peak associated to the $K$=0 mode located at 15.8 MeV (practically unchanged when switching on/off the tensor and time-odd terms of the functional), and a broader bump associated to the second characteristic length of the system ($K$=1), with a narrower structure in the 18-23 interval (II).
 The central J$^2$ model performs similarly to the ``basic'' one.
 For the runs without tensor, the plot presents a pattern similar to Oxygen: the $\bm S^2$ terms are able to reduce the spreading of the dipole response with respect to the central J$^2$ calculation (dashed line), while the $\bm S\cdot\bm T$ terms work in the opposite direction (full central calculation J$^2$+ST+S$^2$ represented by a full line).
-In the inset, the J+ST calculation is separately drawn.
+In the inset, the J$^2$+ST calculation is separately drawn.